Vonubat/rsschool-cv/cv.md

 ### Summary
 Age: 27

 Well-developed analytical and interpersonal skills, ability to deeply understand the project logic and processes in a short time.
-In my free time I enjoy travelling, cooking and gaming.
+In my free time I enjoy travelling, cooking and gaming

 ### Skills
 HTML, CSS, JS, GIT, Google Docs